samthomson/picili-ts/README.md

 Picili synchronizes with a chosen directory on dropbox, it then indexes image/video metadata and detected subjects making all your pictures and videos searchable and easy to explore.

 Video formats supported: Mp4, Mov, Avi, Mts.
+(Note: tested on a low spec VPS, video processing works - but takes ages. eg 36m for a 50s vid.
+If you want to use picili with many videos, a higher spce VPS may be better.)

 ## 1.0 Build